Boston College Supplemental Essays

 Reflection Questions for Boston College Essays

-For Human-Centered Engineering major applicants only: One goal of a Jesuit education is to prepare students to serve the Common Good.
+Human-Centered Engineering (HCE) Applicants only: One goal of a Jesuit education is to prepare students to serve the Common Good.
 Human-Centered Engineering at Boston College integrates technical knowledge, creativity, and a humanistic perspective to address societal challenges and opportunities.
 What societal problems are important to you and how will you use your HCE education to solve them?

-The sixth of the Boston College essay prompts asks about problems you are passionate about solving.
-Impactful Boston College supplemental essays focus on societal issues—in other words, conditions or behaviors with wide-reaching negative consequences.
+The fifth of the Boston College essay prompts asks about problems you are passionate about solving.
+Impactful Boston College supplemental essays focus on societal issues — in other words, conditions or behaviors with wide-reaching negative consequences.
 This might include poverty, racism, or climate change.
 Boston College supplemental essays should be genuine and passionate; choose an issue you’re really concerned about.

 These Boston College supplemental essays should reflect, in specific terms, why this issue matters to you.
-As with all strong Boston college essays, give concrete reasons and tie them to your own experiences or values.
+As with all strong Boston college essays, give concrete reasoning and use specific examples.
+Moreover, make sure to tie your argument to your own experiences or values.
 Readers of these Boston College supplemental essays should understand exactly why and how deeply the author cares.

 By integrating specific facts about Boston College’s HCE program into your response, you can show the Boston College admissions team you’ve done your research.
 This can give your Boston College application an edge, especially given the low Boston College acceptance rate.